 If somebody changes their Will due to the fraudulent activity of another, the beneficiaries under the old Will have the ability to ask the probate court do declare the new Will void and the old Will will then be used to distribute the dead person’s estate.

 Have you lost out on inheritance because somebody tricked your loved one, friend, relative or another to change their Last Will and Testament?
-If so, contact the car accident lawyers at Michael P. Fleming & Associates, P.C., today.
+If so, contact the car accident lawyers at Fleming Law, P.C., today.